-Direct classroom observation has come a long way in recent years thanks to the evolution of technology.
-Today we’re talking about the benefits of using video in the observation process.
+Classroom observation strategies have come a long way in recent years thanks to the evolution of technology.
+Let’s talk about how video has changed traditional methods of observation.

 The idea of traditional direct classroom observation is that the observer acts as a ‘fly on the wall’ when observing a lesson.
 Teachers and students are supposed to carry on as they normally would, but of course, this doesn’t always happen.

-The obvious issue with this mode of observation is that having someone else in the classroom is inefficient and, even with the best of intentions, this can be disrupted by the day to day needs in schools.
+The obvious issue here is that having someone else in the classroom is inefficient and, even with the best of intentions, this can be disrupted by the day to day needs in schools.

 And to point out the obvious here, this is no longer the case.
 Technology has come a long way, and there are other less-intrusive, more productive ways for lesson observations to take place.